-Charlotte Flair has three wins and two losses at WrestleMania.
+Charlotte Flair has four wins and two losses at WrestleMania.
 She won a Triple Threat Match at XXXII over Sasha Banks and Becky Lynch; Asuka at XXXIV; and Rhea Ripley at XXXVI.
 She also lost a Fatal Four Way to Bayley at XXXIII and lost her championship to to Lynch in the main event of XXXV.

 WWE Hall of Famer Kurt Angle has four big wins at WrestleMania, including over Chris Benoit, Kane and Shawn Michaels and in a tag team with Ronda Rousey, but he's also suffered six losses, including to Chris Jericho, Chris Benoit, Brock Lesnar, Rey Mysterio and in a retirement match to Baron Corbin.